Most Active Stories

-Walt was equally comfortable talking with a Kennedy as he was at the counter of Town Topic, one of many of his favorite greasy spoons.
-He walked the streets of Independence with President Harry Truman and the streets of Kansas City with hookers and drunks.
+Walt was equally comfortable talking with a Kennedy as he was at the counter of Town Topic, one of his many favorite greasy spoons.
+He walked the streets of Independence, Missouri with President Harry Truman and the streets of Kansas City with hookers and drunks.

 Jim Rice became a fan of Walt’s as a college student and worked with him as a political consultant.
 He’s remained a lifelong friend.
 He says Walt was a master conversationalist.

 “It was annoying being with Walt in public places," Rice said.
 "During the course of a meal … four or five people come over (and say) ‘Hi Walt, I heard this or that broadcast.’
-And Walt (was) absolutely courteous to a fault.”
+And Walt (was) absolutely courteous to a fault.
+Spoke to everyone”